w3rn3rrr/Interium-luas/README.md

 # Interium - luas

 #### INTERIUM - is?
-Its software for Counter Strike Global Offensive with the biggest easy lua system.
+Is it software for Counter Strike Global Offensive with the biggest lua system.
 [details...](https://github.com/N1ceL/Interium_LUA_API)

 #### Lua plan list